Academic Integrity Policy

 - The Works Cited page has been placed on the separate page from the essay

-Please note that the levels we are presenting for each grade level is only the minimum expectation.
-If you have an advanced student and you want to challenge them, please feel free to get them to incorporate more MLA into their work.
+Please note that the levels required for each grade level only define the minimum expectation.
+If there is an advanced student that needs more of a challenge, students are free to incorporate more MLA into their work.

 The following applies to Grades 4, 5, 6 and 7: